Thank you for reading our post, please rate this article at the end.

 9. Proof of Ownership

-Before you hand over your money, you should be sure that the seller owns the boat legitimately and that it’s not stolen property.
+Before you hand over your money, you should be sure that the seller legitimately owns the boat and that it is not stolen property.

-This may not be an issue when buying from a dealer or broker since it’s their duty to verify the boat’s ownership.
+This may not be an issue when buying from a dealer or broker since they must verify the boat’s ownership.
 However, you must ensure they have the proper credentials and a good reputation.

 If the boat has had several owners, you need to know about its history and ensure that it has all the necessary certifications.